-Why do you need Customer Service SOPs in your business?
+Why You Need Customer Service SOPs in Your Business

-Would you eat in a dirty restaurant?
-Drive in a car that hadn’t been safety checked?
-Or buy an appliance that didn’t come with support or a guarantee?
+Would you eat at a dirty restaurant?
+Drive a car that hadn’t been safety checked?
+Or buy an appliance without customer support or a guarantee?
 Probably not.
 And neither would your customers.

-Your customers want to know that you’ve got them covered.
+Your customers want to know that you’ve got their back—every step of the way.
+That’s where customer service SOPs come in.

 What are Customer Service SOPs?